-• Results of analysis of assessment of Student Learning Outcome

-Reviews were conducted differently this year due to the COVID coronavirus that forced a move to a remote-only/online situation, which provided some technology challenges and lower student engagement and faculty-student interaction.
+Results of analysis of assessment of Student Learning Outcome Reviews were again conducted differently this year due to the COVID coronavirus that forced a move to a remote-only/online situation, which provided some technology challenges and lower student engagement and faculty-student interaction, though much better than 2020.
 The faculty decided that our standard formal numeric assessment would not represent the semester accomplishments nor properly gauge student learning.
-Instead, a video interview with two to three faculty was conducted with each sophomore and junior.
-(27 juniors and 34 sophomores)
+Instead, a video interview with two to three faculty was conducted with each sophomore and junior (34 juniors and 33 sophomores) and we were able to see significant progress and evidence in skills and theory.

-• Any changes to degree/certificate planned or made on the basis of the assessment and analysis
+Any changes to degree/certificate planned or made on the basis of the assessment and analysis